Raju Narayanaswamy: Literary career and awards

-Narayanaswamy has written thirty four books, including the popular-science book Nano Muthal Nakshatram Vare.
+Narayanaswamy has written thirty seven books, including the popular-science book Nano Muthal Nakshatram Vare.
 He received the 2003 Kerala Sahitya Akademi Award for Travelogue for Santhimantram Muzhangunna Thazvarayil.
 Narayanaswamy received the Satyendra K. Dubey Memorial Award from IIT Kanpur in 2018 for professional integrity in upholding human values, and was an international observer of the 2018 Zimbabwean general election.
 He has authored more than 300 research papers and is a recognized guide in several prestigious universities in various disciplines including technology and law (particularly cyber law, intellectual property rights law and maritime law).
 He is also a recipient of the prestigious Homi Bhabha Fellowship - which brought him into the elite company of stalwarts like Thanu Padmanabhan.
 In December 2021, he received a Leonardo da Vinci Fellowship from George Mason University to research the prevention of corruption in intellectual property-rights offices with science and technology, including artificial intelligence and blockchain.